-All applicants must be accepted as an undergraduate student at the Xavier University before applying to the radiologic technology program.
+All applicants must first be accepted as undergraduate students at Xavier University before applying to the radiologic technology program.

-Students entering the radiologic technology program must be 18 years of age by Sept.
-30 of the enrollment year.
-This follows the suggested guidelines set forth by the National Council of Radiation Protection and Measurements for student radiographer.
+Students entering the Radiologic Technology Program must be 18 by September 30 of the enrollment year.
+This follows the suggested guidelines set forth by the National Council of Radiation Protection and Measurements for student radiographers.

 - The Admissions Office will screen the application and transcripts to see if the applicant meets Xavier's admissions requirements.
-When the applicant is accepted into the university, they will receive a letter of acceptance into the university as an undergraduate student.
-Your acceptance letter will instruct you to contact the Radiologic Technology Program.
+When applicants are accepted by Xavier, they will receive a letter of acceptance into the university as an undergraduate student.
+Your acceptance letter will instruct you to contact the Radiologic Technology Program Director.

-- After acceptance as an undergraduate student, you will apply to the Radiologic Technology Program for acceptance into the program.
-You must print-off a copy the RT application, complete the application and mail it to the RT Program Director.
+- After acceptance as an undergraduate student at Xavier, you will then apply to the Radiologic Technology Program.
+Mail your RT application to Donna Endicott, RT Program Director, Xavier University, 3800 Victory Parkway, Cincinnati, OH 45207-7332.
 Applicants must have a current GPA of 2.4 or higher to be eligible for acceptance into the RT program.

-- It is the responsibility of the applicant to contact the Program Director to schedule an interview date, after the applicant has been accepted into the University as an undergraduate student.
-The telephone number to call to schedule the interview is (513) 745-3358 or firstname.lastname@example.org
+- It is the responsibility of the applicant to contact the program director to schedule an interview date, after the applicant has been accepted into the University as an undergraduate student.
+To schedule the interview, call or email Donna Endicott (513) 745-3358 or firstname.lastname@example.org

-Note: Applicants must indicate their hospital preference on the RT application form with first and second choice.
-Each hospital is limited to the amount of students they can accept each year, you may be placed in your second choice of hospital.
+Note: Applicants must indicate their hospital preference on the RT application form with first and second choices.
+Each hospital is limited to the number of students they can accept each year; therefore, you may be placed in your second hospital choice.
 If this occurs, you will be notified at the time you receive your acceptance letter.